lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

   ML-DSA-PrivateKey ::= OCTET STRING (SIZE (32))
 ~~~

+Algorithm 22 in Section 7.2 of {{FIPS204}} defines the raw byte string
-An ML-DSA public key is encoded in an X.509 certificate's SubjectPublicKeyInfo
+encoding of an ML-DSA public key.
+When used in a SubjectPublicKeyInfo type,
-type as described in {{Section 3 of I-D.ietf-lamps-cms-ml-dsa}}.

-{{Section 3 of I-D.ietf-lamps-cms-ml-dsa}} also defines the
-ML-DSA-Public and ML-DSA-PrivateKey for when the ML-DSA pubic key
+the subjectPublicKey BIT STRING contains the raw byte string encoding of the
+public key.

-appears outside of a SubjectPublicKeyInfo type and for when the ML-DSA
+When an ML-DSA public key appears outside of a SubjectPublicKeyInfo type in an
+environment that uses ASN.1 encoding, it can be encoded as an OCTET STRING by
+using the ML-DSA-PublicKey type.

+{{?RFC5958}} describes the Asymmetric Key Package's OneAsymmetricKey type for
+encoding asymmetric keypairs.
+When an ML-DSA private key or keypair is encoded as
+a OneAsymmetricKey, it follows the description in {{priv-key}}.

-private key appears outside of an Asymmetric Key Package {{!RFC5958}},
+When the ML-DSA private key appears outside of an Asymmetric Key Package in an
-respectively.
+environment that uses ASN.1 encoding, it can be encoded as an OCTET STRING by using
+the ML-DSA-PrivateKey type.

 {{examples}} contains example ML-DSA public keys encoded using the
 textual encoding defined in {{?RFC7468}}.